Orange County North Justice Center Fullerton Courthouse Information

 Persons Held in Jail for their Court Date in Fullerton: If you are in court for a case where someone is in custody, they are usually held in the basement on the North side of the building, under the custody of the Orange County Sheriff’s Department and brought up to court when ready, as needed by the court.

 Approximately 2,000 or more inmates are transported, by bus, to the North Justice Facility each month from various Orange County Jail facilities.
-The holding facility at the North Justice Facility has a rated capacity for 253 inmates.
+The holding facility at the North Justice Facility has a rated capacity of 253 inmates.
 However, those in custody are required to be kept separated (by gender, by ethnicity, gang affiliations, health, or protective custody), and as a result, the North Court detention facility cannot safely hold more than 150 inmates.

 Orange County North Justice Center Fullerton Courthouse